pantrypoints/sp/content/en/research/countries/china/xi/chapter-02f.md

 the road and open up a path of advance for great struggles, great projects, and great dreams.
-The "Four Greats" epitomize the new concepts, ideas and strategies of the Party Central Committee in governing the country with Comrade Xi Jinping as the core since the 18th National Congress of the Communist Party of China, highlight the historical mission and grand goal of the Communist Party of China under the new historical conditions, and form the overall framework of the Party Central Committee's governance of the country.
-The historic changes in the party and the country were achieved precisely under the correct leadership of the Communist Party of China in the great struggle with many new historical characteristics, were guaranteed by the new great project of party building, advanced in the direction of the great cause of socialism with Chinese characteristics, and were inspired by the dream of the great rejuvenation of the Chinese nation.
+The "Four Greats" epitomize the new concepts, ideas and strategies of the Party Central Committee in governing the country with Comrade Xi Jinping as the core since the 18th National Congress of the CCP, highlight the historical mission and grand goal of the Communist Party of China under the new historical conditions, and form the overall framework of the Party Central Committee's governance of the country.
+The historic changes in the party and the country were achieved precisely under the correct leadership of the CCP in the great struggle with many new historical characteristics, were guaranteed by the new great project of party building, advanced in the direction of the great cause of socialism with Chinese characteristics, and were inspired by the dream of the great rejuvenation of the Chinese nation.